James Chase Sanchez, Ph.D.

 “Grad School: Tropes and Truths,” University of Texas at Tyler (February 6, 2016)

-“Cybertrolls, Racism, and Social Movements” for the panel “Macro and Micro Aggressions,” hosted by the Women and Gender Studies Department, TCU (October 26, 2015)
+“Cybertrolls, Racism, and Social Movements” for the panel “Macro and Micro Aggressions,” hosted by the Women and Gender Studies Program, TCU (October 26, 2015)

 “Transcendence and Self-Immolation” for WRIT 20313: Power and Protest course, TCU (April 17, 2015)

 “Community Engagement in First-year Composition: Issues, Tensions, and Reflections on Engagement and Service Learning Assignments,” English Department, TCU (September 7, 2013)

 Kathryn Wasserman Davis Collaborative in Conflict Transformation Grant, Middlebury College, $50,000 (2022)

 Consultant for grant titled “Programmatic Approaches to Antiracist Policy,” University of Toledo, $15,000 (2020)